mmukul/mmukul.github.io/README.md

-Welcome to the official training portal of **Mukul Malhotra** – Corporate Trainer, DevSecOps Consultant, Startup Advisor, and Content Creator.
+Welcome to the official training portal of **Mukkul Malhotra** – Corporate Trainer, DevSecOps Consultant, Startup Advisor, and Content Creator.

 This website focused on **DevOps**, **DevSecOps**, **Application Security (AppSec)**, and **Generative AI (GenAI)** training program.